memo33/fshgen/README.md

 ## Compiling

+Use `sbt assembly` to create a runnable jar file.
 Use `sbt dist` to create a full distribution zip file.
-Alternatively, use `sbt pack` to create binaries.

 ## License